Money Flow Index Strategy (MFI) – What Is It? (Backtest)

 The same principles can also be applied to Gold or currency trading.
 See the chart of Gold below and identify the reversal point.

 In summary, the money flow index is a great timing tool when used in the right manner.
 It adds the vital volume component in calculating price momentum, which could make it a more reliable method of determining market momentum.
-Whether the indicator can make money or not depends on how it is used.
+Whether or not the indicator can make money depends on how it is used.
 The only way to know if a money flow index strategy can make money is to backtest it.